-Dispute review boards
+Dispute boards

-Are dispute review boards (DRBs) used?
+Are dispute boards (DBs) used?
+Do they issue decisions or only recommendations?
 Are their decisions treated as mandatory, advisory, final or interim?
+Do they have dispute avoidance roles?

 DRBs have been used for some large construction and engineering projects: for example, the Matahina Dam strengthening, Manapouri Second Tailrace Tunnel, Christchurch ocean outfall and, currently, the New Zealand International Convention Centre project.
 They remain relatively uncommon, although there is growing support for their use.